wdi-sea-01/angular_custom_directive_lab/readme.md

 **Dynamic Model**

-Add an ng-location parameter in the `<weather>` directive that can be bount do a scope variable.
+Add an ng-location parameter in the `<weather>` directive that can be bound to a scope variable.
 Test this by creating a text box where the user can enter a location and have the weather update dynamically.

 **GPS**